gabors-data-analysis/da-coding-rstats/lecture10-random-numbers/README.md

 # Lecture 10: Random Numbers and Random Sampling

+## Motivation

+While dealing with data, the use of random numbers is essential to understanding modern data analytics.
+In many cases, you will not use them directly, but many advanced models (e.g. Machine Learning techniques) use them indeed directly.
+Therefore a general understanding is always beneficial.
+Some examples of usage:

+  - get a random (sub)-sample (e.g. cross-validation techniques)
+  - bootstrapping (e.g. calculate standard errors)
+  - estimating models (e.g. random forest or (quasi) maximum-likelihood methods)
+  - ‘stochastic’ optimization methods (e.g. genetic algorithms)

+We cover the main properties and how to use them if we would like to have reproducible results.

+## This lecture

 This lecture introduces students to how to generate random numbers and deal with random sampling in R.

 Relates to case studies: